Oregon: Law and government

 A writer in the Oregon Country book A Pacific Republic, written in 1839, predicted the territory was to become an independent republic.
-Four years later, in 1843, settlers of the Willamette Valley voted in majority for a republican form of government.
+In 1843, settlers of the Willamette Valley voted in majority for a republican form of government.
 The Oregon Country functioned in this way until August 13, 1848, when Oregon was annexed by the U.S. and a territorial government was established.
 Oregon maintained a territorial government until February 14, 1859, when it was granted statehood.

 Structure

 Oregon state government has a separation of powers similar to the federal government, with three branches: